Finding a GP

 The Hague has a special student GP: StudentDoc.
 They have two locations in the city centre, and are open to all students from all universities.
 If you want to register immediately at the StudentDoc, please use this form.
 You will need to register with your personal details and citizen service number (BSN).

 If you do not want to register at the StudentDoc, you can approach any other GP within the postal area code of your home.
-You can find a list of alternative GP's here: online overview of general practitioners.
+Need help?
+The Hague Internation Centre can assist you in finding a general practitioner in The Hague.

 GP: your starting point for health care